SeaWorld Orlando

 In 2008 AB InBev purchased Anheuser-Busch and sold off Busch's parks to private equity firm Blackstone Inc (the 50% owners of the neighboring Universal Orlando parks until July 2011).
 Due to this selloff, the Hospitality House and Beer School were closed, also the Clydesdales and their barn were removed from the park.
 Then 2013, Blackstone sold 37% of SEAS in an initial public offering.

-The Turtle Trek exhibit opened in 2012 includes a 360-degree, 3D dome theater for a movie.
-Then in 2013, the Antarctica: Empire of the Penguin pavilion opened the nation's first trackless dark ride system (which closed in 2020), plus an improved penguin exhibit.
-Then in 2016, Mako opened as a hypercoaster manufactured by Bolliger & Mabillard in the "Sea of Power" near the Shark Encounter.
+In 2012, SeaWorld Orlando introduced the Turtle Trek exhibit, which featured a 360-degree, three-dimensional movie theater.
+In 2013, the Antarctica: Empire of the Penguin pavilion introduced the country's first trackless dark ride system (which closed in 2020) alongside a renovated penguin exhibit.
+In 2016, Mako, as a hypercoaster built by Bolliger & Mabillard, opened in the "Sea of Power" area near the Shark Encounter.
+In 2019, the park revamped the "Sea of Fun" area into "Sesame Street Land", themed after the popular children's television series Sesame Street.

 Ice Breaker opened as a launched steel coaster, manufactured by Premier Rides.
 Pipeline opened in 2023 as the world's first surf coaster, manufactured by B&M. It is a revival of the stand-up coaster (the most recent before this being Georgia Scorcher at Six Flags Over Georgia, in 1999), featuring better restraints and offering a more comfortable ride experience.
 Penguin Trek opened in 2024 as a new launched family roller coaster manufactured by B&M, replacing the former Antarctica: Empire of the Penguin dark ride.